Announcement: 2020 Artist-in-Residence selected! Click here for the official update.

-This residency uses fashion as the focus as a way to connect to the local and traditional fashions and textiles of the Kluane region and Yukon Territory at large.
-This is a one-of-a-kind opportunity for Canadian fashion and textile artists as it is one of the only residencies of its kind.
-The JAR program provides a challenging yet rewarding experience for the artist, due to its length and of course the choice of fashion as a non-conventional medium for residency programs.
+JAR emphasizes a fashion and textile focus as a way to connect to the local, traditional and contemporary practices in the Kluane region and Yukon Territory at large.
+JAR provides a unique opportunity as one of the only residencies specifically intended for Canadian fashion and textile artists.
+The JAR program provides a challenging yet rewarding experience for the artist, due to the duration, immersive component and community engagement opportunities.

-- 3-month residency program in the Village of Haines Junction, Yukon Territory, located on the outskirts of the spectacular Kluane National Park and Reserve and the Traditional Territory of the Champagne and Aishihik First Nations and Kluane First Nation.
+- Located in the Village of Haines Junction, Yukon Territory, on the outskirts of the spectacular Kluane National Park and Reserve and the Traditional Territory of the Champagne and Aishihik First Nations and Kluane First Nation.

-- Monthly honorarium, with bonus honorarium for additional workshops, presentations and events.
+- Monthly honorarium plus bonus honorarium for additional workshops, presentations and events